Wearing jeans is nice.

 … there isn’t much more to these shoes.

-Their simplicity is, also what makes them dressy and versatile.
+The simplicity of open lacing dress shoes is also what makes them dressy and versatile.
 These will look just as much at home with a pair of jeans as with a suit.

 If I had to start my wardrobe all over again, black or brown leather derbies would be the first pair of shoes I bought.